 In large part, pricing is about being worth it.
 You’re not going to get far by just doubling your rates overnight.
 (Unless you’re wildly underpricing your services today, that is.)

-But if you’re doing something truly valuable and specialized – something that delivers results and improves the client’s condition – a higher price is not only justified, it’s expected.
+But if you’re doing something truly valuable – something that delivers results and improves the client’s condition – a higher price is not only justified, it’s expected.
+Simply put: When you solve bigger problems, you earn more money.

-If you’re a Tesla, there’s no reason to price yourself like a Honda Fit.
+If you’re a Maserati, there’s no reason to price yourself like a Honda Fit.

 Summary: Putting the Five Priorities to Work for You

-A focus on revenue per hour – which, as we’ve seen, is directly tied to the value you create – has a positive ripple effect.
-You start to question why you’re spending any time marketing your low-value services or doing administrative tasks.
+A focus on your true hourly rate – which, as we’ve seen, is directly tied to the value you create – has a positive ripple effect.
+You start to question why you’re spending any time marketing low-value services or doing administrative tasks.
 You realize that every hour counts.

-So whether you’re building your annual strategic plan, or just planning your tomorrow, these five priorities are as good a place to start as any.
+So whether you’re building your freelance strategic plan, or just planning your day, these five priorities are a terrific place to start.

 And if you’re struggling with your personal strategic plan, start by asking how you can improve in each of these five areas of priority.